 As far as other platforms are concerned in this Opera VPN test, you’ll get the same poor results.
 However, due to its server limitations, you’ll be limited right from the start.

-Sadly, I couldn’t test Hotstar, BBC iPlayer, and other platforms because Opera VPN doesn’t have servers in the United Kingdom and India.
+Sadly, we couldn’t test Hotstar, BBC iPlayer, and other platforms because Opera VPN doesn’t have servers in the United Kingdom and India.
 This makes it impossible to fully enjoy streaming, which is further exacerbated by piss-poor speeds.

 Speed Tests: Here’s How Fast Opera VPN Really Is